kristinemlarson/gnssrefl/README.md

 change as you try different satellites.
 If the data are plotted in gray that means you have a failed reflection.
 The quadrants are Northwest, Northeast and so on.

-If you want to look at L2C data, [try this by invoking -freq 20](tests/p041-l2c.png).
+If you want to look at L2C data, [try this by invoking -fr 20](tests/p041-l2c.png).
-In general, the results will be cleaner than L1 data (freq 1).
+In general, the results will be cleaner than L1 data (frequency number 1 in my code).
 The defaults reflector heights will not go beyond 6 meters.
 If you had set -h2 20, it would look [like this](tests/p041-l2c-again.png).
 You aren't gaining anything by doing this.